corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 ### Database server configuration

-In the Corda Enterprise 4.0 testing for Figures 1 & 2 we have used dedicated database servers with single Intel Xeon E5-2687Wv4 giving 12 cores (24 hyper-threads), 256GB RAM and local SSDs.
+In the Corda: Enterprise Edition  4.0 testing for Figures 1 & 2 we have used dedicated database servers with single Intel Xeon E5-2687Wv4 giving 12 cores (24 hyper-threads), 256GB RAM and local SSDs.
 They ran **SQL Server 2017 Standard Edition**.

 The servers used in the original Azure hosted tests shown in Figure 3 were 4 cores, 28GB RAM (**Azure DS12 v2 VM**).
 Each had only one data